MpiloSi/Notepad-Clone/README.md

 # Notepad Clone

 This project is a simple Notepad Clone that allows users to create, edit, and save text files.
-Built using Python and Tkinter, this application provides a basic text editing experience similar to the original Notepad application found in Windows.
+Built using C# and WinForm, this application provides a basic text editing experience similar to the original Notepad application found in Windows.

 ## Table of Contents